Using Games to Teach Basic Math Operations Effectively

 The Role of Technology in Math Games

 Technology has transformed the way we teach math.
-Online platforms and customizable digital games have made it easier than ever to integrate games into the classroom.
+Online platforms and customizable digital games have made it easier than ever to integrate math games skill into the classroom.

 Online Platforms for Math Learning